 Who Should Apply?

-The programme is an alternative path into journalism for those who have not studied journalism at undergraduate level and wish to pursue journalism as a career.
+The programme is an alternative path into journalism and media for those who have not studied journalism at undergraduate level and wish to pursue journalism as a career.
 We welcome students with a wide range of backgrounds and expertise.

 Applicants who have no journalistic record can be considered for the course if they have good academic achievement and/or relevant experience, can write well, and can demonstrate serious commitment to working in journalism.